Search student accommodation

 • Centre Gate - Luxury studios and apartments with bars, restaurants, and culture on your doorstep.
 Bristol University walking distance.

-• iQ Bristol - Premium location with gym, games room, and walking distance to top restaurants and the University of Bristol.
+• iQ Bristol - Premium location with gym, games room, and walking distance to top Bristol restaurants and the University of Bristol.

 Harbourside Living